jdeino/react-portfolio/README.md

 # My React Portfolio

   ## Description
 Here is my portfolio as a full stack web developer!
-There is something about creating something to see it brought to life before your eyes!
+There is something about creating something to only see it be brought to life before your eyes!
 But applications that are user-friendly that solve real-world problems.
 With a strong foundation in both front-end and back-end technologies, I specialize in crafting seamless digital experiences from concept to deployment.

 In this portfolio, you will find a collection of projects that showcase my skills and experience on both front end, and back end.
 From responsive designs to interactive user interfaces, I have worked on a variety of projects that showcase my ability to build and scale web applications.